 Of course, while they were doing that, it was my opportunity to take pictures of an adjacent coral display.
 There were electric-looking brain corals, hairy mushrooms the size of dinner plates, and then I noticed this humble-looking favid species, tucked in between.
 I wasn’t blown away by the colors, but I distinctly remember thinking to myself, that it was so ordinary that it looked peaceful…tranquil.
 So, I checked back on the girls playing ‘prairie dog’ popping up and down along the display of aquaria, and then finally, ‘click’ I snapped the photograph.

 When I got home, I pulled out my SD card and downloaded the images.
 I flipped through, sometimes impressed with the sharpness of the photos, other times disappointed at the grainy, blurry images.
 When I got to the picture of the ‘peaceful’ favid, I was shocked to see that the image wasn’t peaceful at all.
-Extending precariously from a polyp near the base, I noticed the long, thin profile of a menacing sweeper tentacle.
+Extending precariously from a polyp near the base, I noticed the long, thin profile of a few menacing coral sweeper tentacles.

 Please forgive the anthropomorphic liberties I took there, but I think you get the point.
 As much as we may want them to be, our tanks may not be the placid paradise we want them to be for our corals.
-And while the natural coral reef environment may look like an underwater city with coral ‘skyscrapers’ racing to the surface and occupying every possible millimeter of substrate, the reality is that what looks like a seemingly placid underwater scene could be characterized as a violent battle (in some cases) fought on a coral-by-coral basis.
+And while the natural coral reef environment may look like an underwater city with coral ‘skyscrapers’ racing to the surface and occupying every possible millimeter of the substrate, the reality is that what looks like a seemingly placid underwater scene could be characterized as a violent battle (in some cases) fought on a coral-by-coral basis.

 So maybe the ideal tank shouldn’t be crammed to the brim with different colonies.
 Maybe the ‘tank of the week’ shouldn’t be so loaded that any minor blip in water parameters is likely to cause a catastrophic cascade of events that causes a significant die-off.